-SECTION 1.
 RESPONSIBILITY FOR ADMINISTRATION

 The Board of Health shall implement and administer the rules and regulations formulated under the provisions of the Stormwater Bylaw.
-The Board of Health may appoint an employee, agent, board, or commission as designee to carry out in part or in total specific duties as provided for in the town's Stormwater Bylaw.
+The Board of Health may appoint an employee, agent, board, or commission as designee to carry out in part or in total specific duties as provided for in this bylaw.